GPL-EBih/Fundamental-ML/README.md

 ## Dataset

-The project's dataset comprises textual data that has been annotated with various emotions.
-To evaluate the model, the data is divided into training and test sets.
+The dataset for this project consists of textual data annotated with various emotions, divided into training and test sets for model evaluation.

-Using the Facial Expression Recognition Challenge (FER2013) dataset, facial expression recognition research was conducted.
+Facial expression recognition research was conducted using the Facial Expression Recognition Challenge (FER2013) dataset.

-Algorithms can autonomously engineer features more effectively and efficiently than manual human efforts, which is one reason to emphasize representation learning.
-However, using representation learning is not specifically required in order to participate in this challenge.
-The dataset was specially created for facial expression classification and was collected from internet sources.
+One motivation for emphasizing representation learning is the ability of algorithms to autonomously engineer features more effectively and efficiently than manual human efforts.
+However, participation in this challenge does not mandate the use of representation learning.
+The dataset was specifically curated for facial expression classification and sourced from the internet.

-The 48x48 pixel grayscale portraits in the dataset are all of faces.
-The faces are positioned automatically so that they take up a constant amount of space in each image and are roughly centered.
-Sorting each face into one of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral) according to the emotion expressed is the goal.
-The dataset includes 35,887 examples in total.
+Each grayscale portrait in the dataset measures 48x48 pixels and depicts a face.
+Faces are automatically aligned to maintain consistent positioning within each image, roughly centered and occupying a standardized area.
+The primary task is to categorize each face into one of seven emotion categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
+In total, the dataset comprises 35,887 examples.

 ## Preprocessing